JaseHadd/JaseHadd/using-multiple-github-accounts.md

 ## Problem
 You have two different Github accounts that you want to use on the same computer with SSH keys.
-Perhaps one is for personal projectse and one is for work.
+Perhaps one is for personal projects and one is for work.

 ## Solution Summary
 You can use two different SSH keys, and modify your SSH & Git configs to allow you to use different accounts